Hokage - Shadow of Fire Directed by Shinya Tsukamoto

 Click Here for Italian Version

-At the end of the Second World War, the destruction of Japan, after the dropping of the two atomic bombs, had reached its peak.
-It wasn't just a humanitarian catastrophe.
-It wasn't just the material devastation of the country.
+At the end of the Second World War, the destruction of Japan, following the detonation of the two atomic bombs, had reached its peak.
+It was not just a humanitarian catastrophe; it was not just the material devastation of the country.
 There was something more.
-Leonardo Vittorio Arena explains it:
+Leonardo Vittorio Arena explains:

-“The end of the Second World War caused their self-confidence to waver, calling into question an ancient scale of values.
-They were victims of a sort of alienation: they could no longer find comfort in the old world, nor did they understand how to make space for themselves in the new.
+“The end of the Second World War shook their self-confidence, calling into question an ancient scale of values.
+They had become victims of a sort of alienation: they could no longer find comfort in the old world, nor could they understand how to make their way in the new one.

-To get out of the impasse, in the face of which many of them have chosen suicide or isolation, there is nothing better than recalling a claimed sense of superiority, of very ancient heritage.
-The dramatic condition of the Japanese in the post-war period was shown in films such as Kurosawa's Living, or reached its peak in the paroxysmal behavior of writers such as Mishima.”
+It is an impasse, and to get out, many choose suicide or isolation; therefore, nothing is better than to appeal to a presumed sense of superiority, an ancient legacy.
+The dramatic condition of post-war Japan was depicted in films such as Ikiry by Kurosawa Kurosawa’s, or reached its peak in the paroxysmal behaviour of writers such as Mishima.”
 (1)

-Mental clarity, pride, the ancient motivations of a life, the models, the emperor, the religion became insecure causing psychic and physical effects.
+The mental clarity, the pride, the ancient motivations for life, the models, the emperor and the religion became unstable, with psychological and physical repercussions.

-In addition to the film Vivere, remembered by professor Leonardo Vittorio Arena, other films by Akira Kurosawa, directed with a neorealistic approach, recall the disordered impulses of the survivors of unconditional surrender.
+In addition to Ikiru, cited by Professor Leonardo Vittorio Arena, other films by Akira Kurosawa capture the disordered impulses of survivors after unconditional surrender through a neorealist lens.

-Japanese director Shinya Tsukamoto proposes, with his cruel and exaggerated style, an original vision of the era and above all launches yet another anti-militarist arrow into international cinema.
+Japanese director Shinya Tsukamoto, with his cruel and exaggerated style, offers an original perspective of the era and, above all, fires yet another anti-militarist arrow into international cinema.

-At the 80th Venice International Film Festival he presented the film Hokage - Shadow of Fire, shocking for the simple representation of a pain that is still present and needs to be processed, even though many years have passed.
+At the 80th Venice Film Festival, he presented the film Hokage - Shadow of Fire, unsettling through the simple depiction of a pain still current and yet to be processed, despite so many years having passed.

-In Hokage, Shinya Tsukamoto, is more sentimental and affectionate than in Nobi - Fires On the Plain presented in 2014, also in Venice.
+In Hokage, Shinya Tsukamoto is more sentimental and tender than Nobi - Fires On the Plain, also in Venice in 2014.

-In Nobi he used the same language as his first films in the Tetsuo series, in which there was:
+In Nobi he used the same language as his first films in the Tetsuo series, in which there were:

 “… transposition into images of one of the traumas of the human body: joining, being a single part with a machine, with pieces of a robot.”
 (2)